 Please sign in to see more.

+In each family, there is one who seems called to find the ancestors.
+To put flesh on their bones and make them live again, to tell the family story and to feel that somehow they know and approve.
+Doing genealogy is not a cold gathering of facts, but instead, breathing life into all who have gone before.
+We are the storytellers of the tribe.
+[Thanks to cousin Linda Cook Trombley for sharing this.]
+Research in genealogy also reminds us of the many unknown and unnamed who have gone before us: "Of others no memory remains, for when they perished, they perished, As if they had never lived, they and their children after them.
+(Ecclesiasticus or Sirach Chapter 44, verse 9).
 Thank you for visiting this site, Please sign the Guest Book and enter your comments.
 Keys below precede some given names on this site.
 For a list of each, enter the key in the blank left of Find on the right above and click Find: ~ = Immigrant ~ with surname in capital letters = Immigrant ancestor of site administrator, Ray Lambert.
 List needs to be refined. ~+ = fille a marier - marriageable woman from France with no dowry. ~^ = fille du roi - daughter of the King from France with a dowry from King Louis XIV ~! = Soldier of the Carrignan Regiment who remained in Quebec and did not return to France > = Indigenous person aka Original People / = Migrant forced by the British in the 1750's to leave Acadia aka Nova Scotia = Captured and brought from the American colonies to Quebec ~} = Pelican Girl Scroll to the individual's name in the Name Index under People above to see more information about the person.
 Click on the photos of each person under Photos and Index to see more information about each person.
 The Descendants of Justin Lambert site is dedicated to the memory of Homer R Lambert and Lucienne (Laroche) Lambert.
 Homer's 100th birthday celebration by his descendants on the 4th of July weekend in 2008 at the Lambert homestead in Highgate Center, Vermont was the catalyst for setting up the site.
 Lucienne's notes and hand copied genealogies of the Laroche and Gagne families were the inspiration to post the geneologies, pictures, stories and anecdotes associated with the Lambert family and friends and neighbors.
 In 1995 Genealogist Geoff Robinson compiled the Lambert genealogy to Homer R. Lambert's generation for Raymond A Lambert, webmaster and administrator of the site.
 Maureen J. Chicoine, a Raymond descendant, has graciously provided information for the extensive Raymond genealogy.
 Sources will be listed as the site develops.
 Many family members have contributed pictures, information and corrections.
 This is a work in progress with many more pending additions If anyone finds errors or wishes to make contributions to the site, please contact me.
 I will exercise editorial oversight.
 "The apple, as the saying goes, does not fall far from the tree; I can only hope to live up to the trees from which I have fallen."
 Michael Wilt If it is true that we really die twice, once at our physical death and again when those who remembered us in the past forget us, then let's never forget.
-So this is one reason for this site: To remember names, days, successes and troubles of ancestors, relatives, and many pf those connected to them, so that they can fly on the wings of time and live an endless life before we see them all in the next.
+So this is one reason for this site: To remember names, days, successes and troubles of ancestors, relatives, and many of those connected to them, so that they can fly on the wings of time and live an endless life before we see them all in the next.
 Adapted from https://abda-abad.ca/abda_e_new/index.html Raymond A Lambert Prayer for the 100th Birthday Memorial of Homer R Lambert by His Descendants Saturday, July 5, 2008 Today, we give thanks for Homer Raymond Lambert, and we honor his life and cherish memories of him.
 When we reminisce this weekend, we re-member or rejoin with each other.
 Our recollections may differ; however, sharing memories with loved ones brings us closer.
 Through both tears and laughter, we bond as family and friends.
 We thank God for this gathering to bring us closer to friends and family and for the new memories we are creating.
 We are also grateful for the people who were once present in our lives and for those family members who are unable to be with us this weekend.
 Each one has touched our hearts in a special way and each one has left an indelible memory.
 We are thankful for all in this family who are or have been a part of our lives.
 From Homer and Lucienne, we have learned to live, laugh, and love.
 We thank God for the experience of knowing each and every one in the Lambert family and for this opportunity to celebrate life with gratitude and honor.
 "For God, whom I serve with my spirit by announcing the gospel of his Son, is my witness that without ceasing I remember you always in my prayers." -- Romans 1:9